Ayanfisco/alx-pre_course/README.md

-My first readme, and i just updated it
+My first readme, and i just updated it and i love it